avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

     	  || !H & !Z ?
 J[T[E] = T[A]] = E, J[T[A] = A - Z] = A, "_." : " |"];
     }

-running this yeilds a 30x20 maze as expected
+running this yields a 30x20 maze as expected

     ._._._._._._._._._._._._._._._._._._._._._._._._._._._._._
     |_._. ._| |_. ._._. . . | . ._| |_. ._._._|_._. | |_. |_. |